beynar/svelte-streamdown/src/README.md

 > [!NOTE]
 > Streamdown comes with **built-in Tailwind CSS classes** for beautiful default styling.
 To ensure all styles are included in your build, add the following to your `app.css` or main CSS file:
+> This setup is primarily necessary if you're using Tailwind CSS v4's new `@source` directive or if you have aggressive purging enabled in older versions.
+If you're using standard Tailwind CSS v3+ with default purging, Streamdown's styles should be automatically included when the component is imported and used in your application.
+> This ensures that all Streamdown's default styling is included in your Tailwind build process.

 ```css
 @import 'tailwindcss';
 /* Add Streamdown styles to your Tailwind build */
 @source "../node_modules/svelte-streamdown/**/*";
 ```

-This ensures that all Streamdown's default styling is included in your Tailwind build process.

-> **Note:** This setup is primarily necessary if you're using Tailwind CSS v4's new `@source` directive or if you have aggressive purging enabled in older versions.
-If you're using standard Tailwind CSS v3+ with default purging, Streamdown's styles should be automatically included when the component is imported and used in your application.

 ## 🚀 Quick Start